 And handsome it is, for an egg on wheels.
 Actually, it looks less like an egg since it was redesigned in 2011, which means lots of chrome and character creases and 20-in. boy-racer wheels, all very nice, the ensemble less egg-like than before, with a neat little spoiler atop the liftgate, like a homeboy’s backward baseball cap.
 Prices of the Edge EcoBoost line start at $28,635 for the base SE, $31,940 for the in-between SEL, and $35,795 for the full-boat Limited like my tester.
 Not cheap, but you get a lot for your dough.

-Outside, apart from chrome galore, my Limited had foglights and running boards, and inside, leather and faux wood inserts (come to think of it, they looked so faux they might be real), and oodles of comfort-inducing stuff like a first-rate Sony audio system including High Definition radio with 12 speakers, the MyFord Touch control interface that (but not in my tester), dual-zone automatic climate control with particulate filter, a leather-wrapped steering wheel containing cruise control and redundant audio controls, Ford’s SYNC voice-control system (which allows phones and other devices to be linked wirelessly and respond slavishly to one’s booming commands), a numbered security pad for door entry (nothing new there–I remember those on Crown Vics in the 90s), good ol’ satellite radio, automatic headlights, an auto-dimming rearview mirror, a compass, and—ta da!–a “rear cargo management system,” i.e., a net and space to put things.
+Outside, apart from chrome galore, my Limited had foglights and running boards, and inside, leather and faux wood inserts (come to think of it, they looked so faux they might be real), and oodles of comfort-inducing stuff like a first-rate Sony audio system including High Definition radio with 12 speakers, the MyFord Touch control interface that has been problematic in some Fords recently (but not in my tester), dual-zone automatic climate control with particulate filter, a leather-wrapped steering wheel containing cruise control and redundant audio controls, Ford’s SYNC voice-control system (which allows phones and other devices to be linked wirelessly and respond slavishly to one’s booming commands), a numbered security pad for door entry (nothing new there–I remember those on Crown Vics in the 90s), good ol’ satellite radio, automatic headlights, an auto-dimming rearview mirror, a compass, and—ta da!–a “rear cargo management system,” i.e., a net and space to put things.

 The dashboard is nicely laid out, but the touchscreen is a bit puzzling at first.
 Bearing in mind that I remember cars with no seat belts or airbags and overflowing ashtrays, I’d bet half these touchscreen-based functions could be thrown out the window with no loss to the driver, indeed one great big gain: No Distraction.
 For example, in the Edge the MyFordTouch functionality operates via two 4.2-in.
 LED display mini-screens in front of the driver, one on either side of the huge speedometer, and another 8-inch LCD at the top of the center stack.
 Result?
 Constant distraction.
 Eyes darting hither and yon, the driver is hard pressed to remember what he’s there for in the first place.